jimhigson/oboe.js/writing/main/2_Introduction.md

 that all data is local rather than global and that the components of the system are loosely coupled, frequent releases of any particular sub-system shouldn't pose a problem to the correct operation of the whole.
+Under truly Agile practice, the formats of resources exposed via REST will emerge iteratively, mirroring the iterative design of the software which reifies the message.

 Unfortunately in practice the tools used for REST fail to encourage programming in a loosely coupled way.
 Working in enterprise I have often seen the release of dozens of components cancelled because a single unit failed to meet acceptance criteria, even where the failing unit contained only minor changes.
 Because of a tight coupling which depends on exact versions, a dense dependency graph between inter-dependent units creates the perfect environment for contagion to occur whereby the impact from a single failing unit spreads until it infects all of the system.

-Emergent design of message shape just as the design of the software transmitting the message is emergent.

 As I see it, an effective way to solve this problem would be to integrate into a REST client library the ability to use a response